chousemath/car-prices-time-series/README.md

 * The unit of `price` is `만원`
 * `13년` and `13년(14년형)` should be seen as two different years
 * `unix_timestamp` is in seconds

+### Things We Would Like to See

+* Knowledge of REST
+* Proficiency in frontend technologies
+* Proficiency in functional javascript (map, filter, reduce)